hybridly/hybridly/docs/guide/dialogs.md

 ## Overview

-Dialogs are components with their own URL and properties, which are rendered as siblings to page components.
+Dialogs are components with their own URL and properties, which are rendered as siblings to view components.

-When navigating from a page to a dialog, its component will be mounted as a sibling to the current page component — but when navigated to directly via their URL, the base page's component and properties will be loaded first, so the dialog can be rendered on top of it.
+When navigating from a view to a dialog, its component will be mounted as a sibling to the current view component—but when navigated to directly via their URL, the base view component and properties will be loaded first, so the dialog can be rendered on top of it.

 :::info Experimental
 This feature has not been dogfed yet and is considered experimental.
 Its API may change at any time.
 Feel free to give feedback on our Discord server.